 Biosciences, Streatham Campus, Exeter

-For eligible students the studentship will cover Home or international tuition fees plus an annual tax-free stipend of at least £16,062 for 3.5 years full-time, or pro rata for part-time study.
+The University of Exeter’s Department of Biosciences is inviting applications for a PhD studentship fully-funded by AstraZeneca and the Department to commence on 9 January 2023.
+For eligible students the studentship will cover Home tuition fees plus an annual tax-free stipend of at least £16,062 for 4 years full-time, or pro rata for part-time study.
 The student would be based in Biosciences at the Streatham Campus in Exeter.

 International applicants need to be aware that you will have to cover the cost of your student visa, healthcare surcharge and other costs of moving to the UK to do a PhD.

 The conditions for eligibility of home fees status are complex and you will need to seek advice if you have moved to or from the UK (or Republic of Ireland) within the past 3 years or have applied for settled status under the EU Settlement Scheme.

 Applicants for this studentship must have obtained, or be about to obtain, a First or Upper Second Class UK Honours degree, or the equivalent qualifications gained outside the UK, in an appropriate area of science or technology.